Emergency contraception

 Emergency contraception (EC) is a birth control measure, used after sexual intercourse to prevent pregnancy.

 There are different forms of EC.
 Emergency contraceptive pills (ECPs), sometimes simply referred to as emergency contraceptives (ECs), or the morning-after pill, are medications intended to disrupt or delay ovulation or fertilization, which are necessary for pregnancy.

 Intrauterine devices (IUDs) – usually used as a primary contraceptive method – are sometimes used as the most effective form of emergency contraception.
 However, the use of IUDs for emergency contraception is relatively rare.

 Definition

 Emergency contraception is a birth control measure taken to reduce the risk of pregnancy following unprotected sexual intercourse or when other regular contraceptive measures have not worked properly or have not been used correctly.
 It is intended to be used occasionally and is not the same as medical abortion.
 Emergency contraception is offered to women who do not wish to conceive but have had unprotected sex on any day of the menstrual cycle, from day 21 after giving birth, or from day five after abortion or miscarriage.
 Emergency contraception measures include tablets taken by mouth or the insertion of a copper intrauterine device.

-Emergency contraception is not related to medical abortion, which is a drug regimen administered to terminate pregnancies into the second and even third trimester.
+Emergency contraception is not related to medical abortion, which is a drug regimen administered to terminate pregnancies in any trimester.